Aarya1929/FitnessCoach-Bot/README.md

 # FitnessCoach-Bot
 Chatbot that provides personalized workout plans based on user preferences, fitness levels, and goals.
 Tracks progress and offers nutrition advice or motivational tips.
-ID: G59HMA6546